A guide to the trails at Buck’s Pocket State Park

 With a total of just over 9 miles of trail or old dirt roads to enjoy, Buck’s Pocket is a great place in northeast Alabama to connect with nature.

-The park has finally recovered from the 2011 tornado, and campers who like to hike or ride ORVs will find it to be a wonderful place to spend a weekend or an entire vacation.
-Day-users who prefer hiking, ORV riding, birding, or similar outdoor activities will not be disappointed with any trip to this park that's filled with creeks, cascades, waterfalls, rock formations and wildlife.
+Campers who like to hike or ride ORVs will find it to be a wonderful place to spend a weekend or an entire vacation.
+Day-users who prefer hiking, ORV riding, birding or similar outdoor activities will not be disappointed at this park that's filled with creeks, cascades, waterfalls, rock formations and wildlife.
+Mountain bikers and horseback riders do not use the trails at this park which is now under the management of nearby Lake Guntersville State Park.

 Check out my related articles